wclr/steal-pack-bundles/readme.md

     }, {
         bundleSteal: true
     }).then(packBundles({
-        root: 'public', // relative to cwd, where to built files, this folder is supposed to be root of serving server /
+        root: 'public', // location (relative to cwd), where to built files, this folder is supposed to be public root of http server.
         packedDir: 'assets', // where to put packed files, relative to root
-        shortHash: true, // addes short (8 symbols) hashes
+        shortHash: true, // adds short (8 symbols) hashes
-        keepName: true, // keeps original names in place
+        keepName: true, // keeps original names in place (if `false` there will be only hashes)
-        removeFirstDirInName: true, // pack bundles flattens built file structure by adding for example "components-" prefix, so you can remove first dir name
+        removeFirstDirInName: true, // will shorten result files names
-        indexTemplate: 'client/index.dist.html' // path to index.html template, relative to cwd, handles template and puts it to root/index.html
+        indexTemplate: 'index.dist.html' // path to index.html template (relative to cwd), handles template and puts it to {root}/index.html
     })).then(done)
 })